Travel guide

 Singapore is one of those destinations that does everything right: the city is clean, safe, incredibly efficient, and, to the delight of any modern traveler, it is among the best-connected cities on the planet.
 If you're going to spend a few days exploring Gardens by the Bay, Chinatown, the hawker centers, or the beaches of Sentosa, a good data connection is not a luxury, it's a real necessity.

-The classic problem for Latin American and Spanish travelers is arriving at Changi Airport and being forced to search for a physical SIM card in a shop, or worse, relying on their home operator's roaming at prices that can easily skyrocket.
+The classic problem for Latin American and Spanish travelers is arriving at Changi Airport and being forced to search for a physical SIM card in a store, or worse, relying on their home operator's roaming at prices that can easily skyrocket.
 The good news is that there's a much smarter solution: the eSIM.
-And in this article, we tell you everything you need to know to arrive in Singapore with internet from the very first second, without queues or bill surprises.
+And in this article, we'll tell you everything you need to know to arrive in Singapore with internet from the first second, without queues or bill surprises.

 Singapore has no municipalities or secondary cities to visit: it is a city-state.
-This means that a single eSIM covers absolutely everything you're going to explore, from the Marina Bay financial district to the botanical gardens, Changi Airport, and the more distant neighborhoods.
+That means a single eSIM covers absolutely everything you'll explore, from the Marina Bay financial center to the botanical gardens, Changi Airport, and the more distant neighborhoods.
 Simple, efficient, just like the country itself.

 1. Internet options for tourists in Singapore